yaskovdev/docker-compose-example/README.md

 # Social Rating Docker Compose

+This example illustrates how to run two Spring Boot services that communicate via Kafka and store data in Redis using Docker Compose.

 ## To Run Locally

 Make sure that [Data Collector](https://github.com/yaskovdev/data-collector) and [Social Rating Calculator](https://github.com/yaskovdev/social-rating-calculator) are cloned into the same directory as this repository.